vackosar/vackosar.github.io/unpublished/Spring-Integration-Advanced-Features.md

 # Spring Integration Uncommon and Advanced Features

-Spring integration Intended for enterprise message-driven architectures and implements patterns descirbed in Enterprise Integration Patterns.
+Spring integration is intended for enterprise message-driven architectures.
+It implements patterns described in the Enterprise Integration Patterns book.
 This document consists of highlights of interesting parts of Spring Integration documentation.

 # Comparison with functional programming

 # Aggregator
 Combines multiple messages from single input channel into a single Message.
-Is statefull as messages have to wait in message store for each other.
-Most common usage is for messsages to wait until a matching message (e.g. by correlation id) arrives or timeout.
+Is stateful as messages have to wait in message store for each other.
+Most common usage is for messages to wait until a matching message (e.g. by correlation id) arrives or timeout.
 Is in a way opposite or Splitter.

 # Resequencer
 Suspends certain message group and sends them out ordered correctly.
-Default implementation uses groups by header attribute correlation id and sequences by header attribute sequence number.
+Default implementation groups by header attribute correlation_id and sequences by header attribute sequence_number.

 # Scatter-Gather
 Sends a message to multiple recipients and then aggregates the replies.
-Recipients are registered via channel.
+Recipients are registered by listing their channels.
 Replies are gathered from a single reply channel.

 # Thread Barrier